kennedyopokuasare/BloodAlert/README.md

 ##  Option 1

-* Ensure that you have python 2.7.x installed
+* Ensure that you have python 2.7.x installed , and python path added to your environment variables
 * open the command prompt at the root application (codes) folder
 * run the command python -m setupdb